Tastefulventure

 I first fell in love with Marsala when I made this Chicken Thighs Marsala dish awhile back.

 Using Marsala Wine with Chicken has always been super popular.
-But I was thinking, well if it’s good with Chicken, it’s probably just as good with Pork right?!
+But I was thinking, well if it’s good with Chicken, it’s probably just as good with pork right?!
 Answer: Yeesssss!

 If you’re not familiar with Marsala Wine, it’s a dry or sweet Wine used for cooking that comes from the region surrounding the Italian city of Marsala in Sicily.
 So it became popular used in many Italian style dishes.